datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter7.md

 ```
 ----
 --- type:NormalExercise lang:r xp:100 skills:1 key:555ca41873
-## 3. Filter
+## 3. filter

 *** =instructions

-Use the function filter to show the top 5 states with the highest murder rates.
+The `dplyr` function `filter` is used to select specific rows of the data frame to keep.
+Show the top 5 states with the highest murder rates.
 Do not change the murders dataset, just show the result.

 *** =hint